 Educational Value

 3D printers are excellent educational tools, which is one of the main reasons they are showing up in so many classrooms.
-They teach kids about 3D design and manufacturing and can be used to print useful things like models and tools to help kids learn.
+They keep the kids interested in the learning process and teach them about 3D design and engineering skills.

 For older kids, 3D printer kits are another way to add educational value to 3D printing, since they have to put all the parts together properly before they can use it.
 This gives them a better understanding of the printer and how it works.